Do you have ADHD?

 I feel so much differently about work.
 I am better able to stay on top of my tasks which makes it so much easier to be "done with work at the end of the day" and not feel like I am carrying work around with me.

 Pause Point: The moment before a decision.
 Creating awareness around our pause points is everything for the ADHD brain.
 It allows us to hit the breaks and rely on our prefrontal cortex to make intentional decisions more often.
-This might look like pausing to work on Thursdays report instead of automatically scrolling social media, or pausing to consider your time commitments before immediately adding another commitment to your plate.
+This might look like pausing to work on Thursday’s report instead of automatically scrolling social media, or pausing to consider your time commitments before immediately adding another thing to your plate.

 While the concept of pausing seems simple, implementation can feel challenging.
 That’s okay.
 We are humans with ADHD.
 We are not robots.
 We are not aiming for perfection.
 By implementing an imperfect PAUSE practice, we learn how to: